-- 1. If the response is to a domestic or business location all members responding should wear medical response clothing, if available. - If responding members are deemed to be unhygienic to respond to a medical call in the IC's judgement they shall be asked to remain at the hall and not respond to the incident and possibly put the patient in more jeopardy. - 3.
-If the response is to an industrial or construction site all members responding should wear overalls, steel-toed boots, and helmets.
+- 1. If the response is to a domestic or business location all members responding should wear medical response clothing, if available. - 2.
+If the response is to an industrial or construction site all members responding should wear complete PPE.

 705 TRAINING